CommercialGamesDev/CGD_Project/README.md

 # Pantomime Horse Obstacle Course

-Welcome to P.H.O.C; a wacky two-player couch co-op game, where you play as two halves of a pantimome horse making your way across an obstacle course!
+Welcome to P.H.O.C; a wacky two-player couch co-op game, where you play as two halves of a pantomime horse making your way across an obstacle course!
 Hop skip and jump through chaotic levels and drag your other half, sometimes literally, to that gold medal.